-On some projects an advanced geotechnical report or preliminary soils report is submitted prior to or after the completion of the subsurface exploration.
-Its usual purpose is to provide, prior to preparation of the final report, information to the customer, who would use it in conjunction with their own work to expedite the progress of the project.
-An example would be slopes for Right-of-Way Plats.
+The usual purpose of an advanced geotechnical report is to provide, prior to preparation of the final report, information to the customer, who would use it in conjunction with their own work to expedite the progress of the project.
+An example would be slopes for Rightof-Way Plats.
 A review is usually held with the PAGD ADC-Design to finalize the preparation of this report.